edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 ### testing to see if it all works

-We start by checking taht no conainers are runnin.
+We start by checking that no containers are running.
-Then we can start multiple instances of the `res/ajax_playground` and `res/express_playground` images in order to have diffrent `IP` adresses.
+Then we can start multiple instances of the `res/ajax_playground` and `res/express_playground` images in order to have different `IP` addresses.

 >note that a name has been given to the image instances we are going to use

 ```